Neural Directional Filtering with Configurable Directivity Pattern at Inference: Proposed method

-The FiLM-JNF architecture (right-hand side in Figure~\ref{fig: NN_arch}) inserts a dedicated condition layer between the \ac{BiLSTM} layer and the \ac{UniLSTM} in the \ac{FT-JNF} architecture \cite{tesch_insights}, where the condition layer is realized by the \ac{FiLM} \cite{perez2018film} mechanism.
+The proposed FiLM-JNF architecture (right-hand side in Figure~\ref{fig: NN_arch}) adds a dedicated condition layer between the \ac{BiLSTM} layer and the \ac{UniLSTM} to the \ac{FT-JNF} architecture \cite{tesch_insights}.
+Here, the condition is implemented using the \ac{FiLM} \cite{perez2018film} mechanism.
 The \ac{FiLM} layer computes per-feature affine parameters $\boldsymbol{\alpha}$ and $\boldsymbol{\beta}$ (with dimensions of $[B, 512]$) through two distinct linear layers from the user-defined pattern vector.
 Then, it applies element-wise modulation $\bf{y}=\boldsymbol{\alpha} \odot \bf{x} + \boldsymbol{\beta} $, shared across time and frequency, where $\bf{y}$ is the output of \ac{FiLM} layer, with the same dimension as $\bf{x}$.
 The output of the \ac{FiLM} layer is reshaped to $[B \times F, T, 512]$ and then fed to the \ac{UniLSTM} layer.
-Additionally, the details of the remaining `Reshape' operations in Figure~\ref{fig: NN_arch} can be found in \cite{tesch2023multi, steerable_NDF_FA_2025}.
+Details of the remaining `Reshape' operations in Figure~\ref{fig: NN_arch} can be found in \cite{tesch2023multi, steerable_NDF_FA_2025}.